ronnie-rios/context-demo/README.md

 Here are some examples:
 - Simple and Local State: If the state you need to manage is simple and limited to a specific component, just use `useState`
 - Performance: It's not designed for data that changes often, when frequent state changes occur, it re-renders all the components consuming the context.
-- Small Number of Components: If you need to pass sate down a few levels, manually passing props is more straightforward than creating and maintaing a context provider and cosumer.
+- Small Number of Components: If you need to pass sate down a few levels, manually passing props is more straightforward than creating and maintaining a context provider and cosumer.
 - If you use React Context it can also reduce the reusability of components and lead to more complex and harder to maintain.

 Keep in mind the use cases for your app and what you need to accomplish.
 There are plenty more pros and cons for React Context.